Peligrietzer/feral_machines/posts/LC_in_Bratislava.md

 influence, of re-engineering the memetic ooze we swim in, and ask if we can treat this as a sort of artificial environment.
 To approach these problems the way we would in evolutionary computation, or genetic programming.
-I don't mean the programming of DNA, I mean the the use of natural selection as a computational algorithm, for evolving programs that converge on unknown optima in a certain problem space.
+I don't mean the programming of DNA, I mean the use of natural selection as a computational algorithm, for evolving programs that converge on unknown optima in a certain problem space.
 Can we treat the wonderfully rich cross-hatching of our evolutionary process that the memes bring us into -- can we treat this as